Everything is UX is everything

-It starts with the branding.
-The apple on my laptop shows me its orientation even when closed.
-The four squares of the microsoft logo wouldn’t.
-On the other hand, if your product is a ball, a totally symmetrical logo would be best choice.
-For cars it should also work in the rear view mirrors of other drivers.
-These are just a few examples of how even the logo, or the style and optics, can facilitate or hinder your experience with the product (and there is also the Aesthetic-Usability Effect).
+Let's start with branding.
+The apple on my laptop tells me its orientation even when it is closed.
+The four squares of the Microsoft logo couldn't.
+On the other hand, if your product is a ball, a completely symmetrical logo would be the best choice.
+For cars, it should also work in other drivers' rear-view mirrors.
+These are just a few examples of how even the logo, or style and appearance, can help or hinder the experience of the product (and there is also the Aesthetic-Usability Effect).

-Sometimes it is even not so much the product itself, but the services the user can additionally use for it.
-My software Stadium Brain, that controls the scoreboards in football stadiums, does its main job pretty good.
-At least my customers are very pleased, especially those, that use its features to the maximum, like the FC St. Pauli.
-But while clubs like St. Pauli also honour their guests/opponents enough to add pictures for each player, play their hymn and more, others don't want to do any content management at all.
-So it doesn't matter how streamlined my GUI is and how easy it makes every customisation.
-My competitors win immediately, as soon as they can offer the content management part as a service.
+Occasionally, it is not so much the product itself, but the services the user can access in addition to it.
+My software Stadium Brain, which controls the scoreboards in many football stadiums, does its main job quite well.
+At least my customers are very satisfied, especially those who use its features to the maximum, like FC St. Pauli.
+But while clubs like St. Pauli honour their guests/opponents enough to add pictures for each player, play their anthem and more, others don't want to do any content management at all.
+So it doesn't matter how streamlined my GUI is and how easy it is to customise.
+My competitors will win immediately as soon as they can offer the content management part as a service.

-As you can see, everything which determines your product, influences the experience one has with it.
+As you can see, everything that defines your product affects the experience of using it.

-At the end of the day, this is what drives my fascination for user experience, because you constantly have to think outside of the box, even sometimes far outside your own domain, to really give your users the best experience with your product.
+Ultimately, this is what drives my fascination with user experience.
+You always have to think out of the box, sometimes even way out of your own domain, to really give your users the best possible experience with your product.